o7-Fire/Log4Shell/README.md

 Both sender and receiver are logged which mean they are vulnerable

+- Note: not always the case
 - Vulnerable:
   ![](https://cdn.discordapp.com/attachments/840041811384860707/919174049861619752/unknown.png)

 ## Conclusion

+- to test if its actually vulnerable, try to use harmless payloads if its running then its vulnerable

 - if `com.sun.jndi.ldap.object.trustURLCodebase` property is set to `true` then you are vulnerable like really
   ![](https://cdn.discordapp.com/attachments/918290369639227434/919240541810610206/unknown.png)